(Diagram for illustration purposes only. Actual performance is design dependent.)

-Noise is tricky.
-It finds all sorts of pathways to travel through, some direct and others indirect.
-It’s those indirect pathways that are referred to as flanking noise, and it’s an important concept you need to consider when renovating or remodeling your home or office.
+Noise finds all sorts of pathways to travel through, some direct and others indirect.
+It’s those indirect pathways that are referred to as flanking noise, and it’s an important concept to consider when renovating or remodelling your home or office.

 The diagram above illustrates how noise travels from one room to another.
-Direct noise is represented by the red arrows-- the straight line from the noise source through the wall to the adjoining room.
-But even more noise enters the adjoining room through indirect pathways like floors, air pockets in ceilings, ductwork, etc. To reduce the amount of noise traveling from one room to another, consider creating a special design just for that room.
+Direct noise is represented by the red arrows – the straight line from the noise source through the wall to the adjoining room.
+But even more noise enters the adjoining room through indirect pathways: floors, air pockets in ceilings, ductwork, etc. To reduce the amount of noise traveling from one room to another, consider creating a special design just for that room.
 For example, you could use staggered or double studs, or decoupling such as Green Glue Noiseproofing Clips.

 Here are some other tips on how you can keep flanking noise from ruining your home renovation plan:

-Get Serious About Doors.
+- Get Serious About Doors.
 Doors are often the weakest link in a noiseproofing plan.
-Even if doors don’t directly connect two rooms, noise can travel through doors into hallways and into adjoining rooms.
+Even if doors do not directly connect two rooms, noise can travel through doors into hallways and into adjoining rooms.
 Depending on your budget, you can create an oasis of quiet in your home by focusing on your doors.

-Add Weight and Damping.
-Adding Green Glue Noiseproofing Compound and a layer of MDF to the door will boost sound isolation performance.
+- Add Weight and Damping.
+Adding Green Glue Noiseproofing Compound and a layer of MDF to the door can boost sound isolation performance.
 Check witht he door manufacturer to ensure the hinges can support the extra load.

 - Acoustic Doors.
 You may want to consider specially-engineered doors with high performance sealing.
-When comparison shopping, don’t judge just by STC ratings and be sure to look for sound transmission loss data at low frequencies.
+When comparison shopping, don’t judge by STC ratings alone; be sure to look for sound transmission loss data at low frequencies.
 That’s the secret to a truly well-designed acoustic door.

-Communicating Doors.
-If a door connects two rooms directly, two communicating doors work much better than even the best single door.
+- Communicating Doors.
+If a door connects two rooms directly, two communicating doors typically work much better than even the best single door.
 Communicating doors form an airlock that isolates noise effectively.
 It really depends on the quality of the doors.
 A single good door is going to be better than two poorly sealed doors.

 - Plugging Up.
 Another weak link in a sound isolation system is the electrical socket.
-It offers a pathway for noise to travel, so be sure to install outlets in separate stud cavities (never back to back).
-Outlets should be sealed properly, and consider adding some mass to the outlet like caulking or insulation.
+It offers a pathway for noise to travel; be sure to install outlets in separate stud cavities (never back to back).
+Outlets should be sealed properly, and consider adding some mass to the outlet like puddy pads, caulking or insulation.